 With giant battling robots being one of the first images to spring into people’s minds when you mention anime to them, it’s no surprise that military science fiction was for years one of the most popular genres in Japanese animation.
 In fact there’s so many shows depicting some kind of futuristic and usually mechanised warfare that it can be hard to know where to start.
 Which is why I’ve picked out just four examples from the action packed and epic through to the dark and philosophical that I think most military SF buffs will find interesting.

-- Oathbringer Reread: Chapter Two 29 mins ago on
+- Oathbringer Reread: Chapter Thirteen 11 mins ago on

 - Why Are There So Few Female Horses in Speculative Fiction?
 12 mins ago on

 - Characters Who SHOULD Meet in Avengers: Infinity War, But Probably Won’t 28 mins ago on